Snowflake-Labs/sfquickstarts/site/sfguides/src/hex/hex_vhol.md

 ## Sharing our results
 Duration: 3

-Now that we've completed going through our project, how can we share this project with others.
+Now that we've completed going through our project, how can we share this project with others?
 First, we might want to arrange our cells and also hide some of the logic that isn't super important for understanding how to build a forecast model.
 To do this we can head over to the app side of things.
-At the top of you're project, you'll see a button showing if you're in the logic or app view.
+At the top of your project, you'll see a button showing if you're in the logic or app view.
 By switching over to the app side of things, we can start arranging our cells and adding/removing them as we see fit.
 Check out the [Hex docs](https://learn.hex.tech/docs/build-apps/app-builder) to learn about how you can effectively use the app builder.

 ![](assets/vhol-app.gif)

 Once we're happy with the layout, we can go a head and publish.
 Publishing is like taking a snapshot of the current state of our app and publishing it as an interactive web app that anyone can see.
 To publish, hit the green publish button in the top right corner.
 Once that's done, hit the blue share button next to publish, and select `Publish to web`.
 Whoever you share the link with will be able to see the live version of your app.

 ![](assets/vhol-publish.gif)

+***The "Publish with errors" is expected.
+When publishing an app, the project runs from top to bottom on a fresh kernel.
+This means that the packages we installed in the beginning haven't been installed yet because we haven't clicked the button yet.
+So when we try to import a package that hasn't been installed yet, we get the error.
+Running this button while publishing will resolve the error.***

 ## Conclusion
 Congratulations on on making it to the end of this Lab!